coder/sshcode/README.md

 To disable this feature entirely, pass the `--skipsync` flag.

+You can specify `--insiders` to sync settings and extensions from VS Code Insiders.

 ### Sync-back

 By default, VS Code changes on the remote server won't be synced back